 It is important for children to have had lots of experience of handling and talking about 3D shapes prior to this activity, and it would be helpful to have lots of 3D shapes to hand.

 You could start off the activity by choosing a particular shape and telling children that you're going to shine a torch on it so that you can see its shadow.
-(Alternatively, hold a shape under the lamp of the overhead projector.)
+(Alternatively, hold a shape under the light of a visualiser or overhead projector if you have one still.)
 Ask children what shape they think the shadow will be and why.
 Give them time to talk to a partner before discussing it as a whole class.
 You could repeat this once more with a different shape, or by shining the torch on a different face of the first shape, so that the group understands what is happening.

 It would be useful for children to try Skeleton Shapes before tackling this problem.